johann-solo/oliveandmango.github.io/_posts/blog/2017-10-11-chocolate-hazelnut-espresso-brownies.md

 <br>
 <br>

 I also learned that mixing sugars plays a role in texture also.
-The brown sugar adds to the chewiness and the white sugar add to the crispy outer layer which you just got to have!
+The brown sugar adds to the chewiness and the white sugar adds to the crispy outer layer which you just got to have!
 <br>
 <br>
 ![Chocolate Hazelnut Espresso Brownies](/images/uploads/2017_10_11_chocolate_hazelnut_espresso_brownies_10.jpg)